Are you traveling to Amsterdam? These top 10 things to do in Amsterdam will be so useful for planning your trip.

 To get to Zaanse Schans, take a 20-minute train from the City and walk following the signs for 10 minutes to the site.

 Do you have more days to spend in Amsterdam?
-Check our these day trips by train.
+You can visit Rotterdam as well.

 Hope you found these 10 things to do in Amsterdam helpful.
 Don’t discount Amsterdam based on its reputation.
 I arrived with modest expectations of the City, but was really impressed with what is has to offer.